-- If both the computer display and an external display are turned on, press fn+f4 one or more times to switch between the 2 displays. - Configure the monitor settings to make the external display primary: - From the Windows desktop, right-click on a blank area of the computer desktop, and select Screen resolution. - Specify a primary display and a secondary display.

-NOTE: When using both displays, the DVD image will not appear on any display designated as the secondary display.
+- 1. If both the computer display and an external display are turned on, press fn+f4 one or more times to switch between the 2 displays. - Configure the monitor settings to make the external display primary: - a.
+Right-click on a blank area on the Windows desktop, and select Screen resolution. - b.
+Specify a primary display and a secondary display. - NOTE: When using both displays, the DVD image will not appear on any display designated as the secondary display.